top of page

 Rea, Robert F. Why Church History Matters: An Invitation to Love and Learn from Our Past.
 Downers Grove, IL: InterVarsity, 2014.

 Shelley, Bruce L. Church History in Plain Language.
-Fifth ed.
-Ed.
-Marshall Shelley.
+5th ed.
+Edited by Marshall Shelley.
 Grand Rapids: Zondervan Academic, 2020.

 Tanner, Kenneth, and Christopher A. Hall, eds.
 Ancient & Postmodern Christianity: Paleo-Orthodoxy in the 21st Century—Essays In Honor of Thomas C. Oden.
 Downers Grove, IL: IVP Academic, 2002.